printf

 • If developers need to include the standard library header files stdio.h and cstdio, include them before the kernel_operator.h header file to avoid printf symbol conflicts.

-• For a single call, the total amount of data printed by this API cannot exceed 1 MB (including the header and tail information required by the framework, which can be ignored).
-If the data volume exceeds the limit, the data will not be printed.
-When using the custom operator project for operator development, the total amount of data dumped by all APIs that use the dump function of an operator on each core cannot exceed 1 MB.
+• The total amount of data printed by a single call to this API cannot exceed 1 MB (including a small amount of header and footer information required by the framework, which can usually be ignored).
+If this limit is exceeded, the data will not be printed.
+When a custom operator project is used for operator development, the total amount of data dumped by all dump APIs of an operator on each core cannot exceed 1 MB.
 You need to control the amount of data to be printed.
 If the limit is exceeded, no content will be printed.

 • The way of outputting the printf result varies according to the operator execution mode.
 In the dynamic graph or single-operator scenario, the content to be output is parsed and printed on the screen.
 In the static graph scenario, all operators of the graph need to be offloaded to the NPU for execution, and the information about a single operator cannot be printed by directly calling the API.
 In this case, after the model is executed, the content to be output needs to be flushed to the dump file, which is further parsed into readable content by using a tool.